Spark-NV/Debrid_Player/README.md

 ## Setup

 1. Before running the app make sure you give the app storage permissions
+2. Install vlc
-2. Make sure you have your TMDB, Orion, and Simkl api keys in the "Player_Files/apikeys" directory.
+3. Make sure you have your TMDB, Orion, and Simkl api keys in the "Player_Files/apikeys" directory.

 ### so your directory should look like this: